Now Reading

 Here are a few characteristics to look out for:

+• Photos: A lot of these suspects steal photos of real people.
+They will take screenshots of the images they are using which can lessen the quality of the photo.
 The number of photos they have of the person they are using as a catfish is important to notice as well.
 A lot of suspects do not have access to the same individual so they might only post a few images on their profile, leaving it quite bare.

-Pay attention to the number of followers the account is following.
+• Followers: Pay attention to the number of followers the account is following.
 Sextortionists like to follow as many people as possible, this gives them a stronger chance to find a victim.
 A fake profile almost always has a longer list of following than followers.

 How to Deal with Snapchat Sextortion – How do I Protect Myself?

 This unfortunate situation has landed you here.
-So let’s get into three steps you should take when dealing with a sextortion scam on Snapchat.
+So, let’s get into three steps you should take when dealing with a sextortion scam on Snapchat.
 There is a critical window of time to take advantage of once harassment and threats begin:

-The first and most important thing to do is document everything: messages, photos, and accounts.
-Snapchat unfortunately has a feature that will display when you have taken a screenshot of your conversation.
 This can make documenting more challenging.
 But there are ways around it.
 Depending on your Snapchat settings if you are able to save your messages longer than twenty-four hours, the better.

-Many phones these days, too, have the ability to record their screens without taking a screenshot – or potentially have access to applications that allow for screen recording and screenshots without using the phone’s inherent screenshot functions, that trigger Snapchat’s notification – explore these options as well.
+Many phones these days, too, have the ability to record their full screens without taking a screenshot – or potentially have access to applications that allow for screen recording and screenshots without using the phone’s inherent screenshot functions that trigger Snapchat’s notification – explore these options as well.
 It’s vital that there is proof of harassment and blackmail within your conversation to provide specialists and law enforcement.

 The next step is to make sure your privacy settings are taken care of on your Snapchat and all other social media platforms.